ai-how/Nitin-Panwar.github.io/_posts/2017-12-08-Top 100 Data science interview questions.md

 title: Top 100 Data science interview questions
 published: true
 ---
-Data science, also knowns as data-driven decision, is an interdisciplinery field about scientific methods, procss and systems to extract knowledge from data in various forms, and take descision based on this knowledge.
+Data science, also knowns as data-driven decision, is an interdisciplinery field about scientific methods, process and systems to extract knowledge from data in various forms, and take descision based on this knowledge.
 A data scientist should not be evaluated only on his/her knowledge on mahine learning, but he/she should also have good expertise on statistics.
 I will try to start from very basics of data science and then slowly move to expert level.
 So let's get started.

+## 1. What is the difference between supervised and unsupervised machine learning?
+#### Supervised Machine learning:
+Supervised machine learning requires training labeled data.
+#### Unsupervised Machine learning:
+Unsupervised machine learning doesn't required labeled data.

-## 1. What is bias, variance trade off ?
+## 2. What is bias, variance trade off ?
 #### Bias:
 "Bias is error introduced in your model due to over simplification of machine learning algorithm."
 It can lead to underfitting.
 When you train your model at that time model makes simplified assumptions to make the target function easier to understand.